Close Banner

 • Pinocchio Village Haus

-For those interested in booking a table-service restaurant, Be Our Guest Restaurant and Cinderella's Royal Table were open during party time in 2022.
+For those interested in booking a table-service restaurant, Be Our Guest Restaurant, Cinderella's Royal Table and The Plaza Restaurant are open during party time.
 Advanced reservations can be made online.
 You must have a party ticket in order to dine during the event.

 Not attending the party?
-Certain table-service restaurants such as the Jungle Skipper Canteen, Liberty Tree Tavern, The Crystal Palace and Tony's Town Square Restaurant are open until 6:55 p.m. on party nights and may have reservations available until then.
-Regular guests may book these late reservations, even if after park close.
+Certain table-service restaurants such as the Jungle Skipper Canteen, Liberty Tree Tavern, The Crystal Palace and Tony's Town Square Restaurant are often open until 6:55 p.m. on party nights and may have reservations available until then.
+Regular guests may book these late reservations, even after park close.
 Once you are done with dinner, you will not be allowed to remain in the park and cast members may escort you to the exit.

 Mickey's Not-So-Scary Merchandise

-Mickey's Not-So-Scary Halloween Party - Merchandise
+Mickey's Not-So-Scary Halloween Party - Halloween merch

-If shopping is your top priority, visit the Emporium for apparel, ornaments and more exclusive to Mickey's Not-So-Scary Halloween Party.
-We're not overstating this — lines for exclusive merchandise can rival the lines for the characters.
-Items can sell out quickly if you wait until later in the night.
 Before you arrive at the party, decide how much time you're willing to spend to get those exclusive items.
 If you're lucky enough to be traveling with two "grown-up" frogs, we recommend one waiting for merch while the other takes the tadpoles on a ride or two nearby.

 Mickey's Not-So-Scary Halloween Party Tips